sgys banner books

 The Bible foretells a great falling away in the end, not a great revival.
 So, when we hear such claims of a supposed revival, a red flag should go up.
 See 2 Thessalonians 2:13, 9-12 and 2 Timothy 3:13.

 Of all those who fill pulpits, write books, speak on radio programs, and produce any number of Christian media communications, isn’t it amazing that so little is ever stated about the danger and prevalence of deceivers and false teachings in this last day?
 In fact, to the contrary, at the same time so many crassly neglect warning God’s people of deceivers, some even teach that these last days will bring a great revival.
-This is in stark contradiction to the prophesied “falling away” of the final days (2 Thess.
-2:3).
+This is in stark contradiction to the prophesied “falling away” of the final days (2 Thessalonians 2:3).

 “Now we beseech you, brethren, by the coming of our Lord Jesus Christ, and by our gathering together unto him, That ye be not soon shaken in mind, or be troubled, neither by spirit, nor by word, nor by letter as from us, as that the day of Christ is at hand.
 Let no man deceive you by any means: for that day shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition.”
 2 Thessalonians 2:1-3

-Preceding the manifestation of the Antichrist, “the son of perdition,” the Holy Spirit warned us that there would “come a falling away first.”
+Preceding the manifestation of “the son of perdition,” the Holy Spirit warned us that there would “come a falling away first.”
 It seems apparent that the LORD’s people must be blindfolded and the truth must be shunned in order for this mass deception to occur.
-According to the biblical revelation, this mass apostasy will come and is presently well under way, at the hands of a literal global army of deceived leaders, many who have formed a “conspiracy” against the LORD (Ezek.
-22:25-27).
+According to the biblical revelation, this mass apostasy will come and is presently well under way, at the hands of a literal global army of deceived leaders, many who have formed a “conspiracy” against the LORD (Ezekiel 22:25-27).

 “Thus saith the Lord GOD; Behold, I am against the shepherds; and I will require my flock at their hand.”
 Ezekiel 34:10